-From time to time we make "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-Forward-looking statements include the words "may," "will," "estimate," "continue," "believe," "expect" or "anticipate" and other similar words.
-The forward-looking statements generally appear in the material set forth under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" but may be found in other locations as well.
+From time to time we make forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+Forward-looking statements include the words may, will, estimate, continue, believe, expect or anticipate and other similar words.
+The forward-looking statement generally appear in the material set forth under the heading Management's Discussion and Analysis of Financial Condition and Results of Operations but may be found in other locations as well.
 Forward-looking statements may also be found in our other reports filed with the Securities and Exchange Commission and in our press releases and other public disclosures.
-These forward-looking statements generally relate to our plans and objectives for future operations and are based upon management's reasonable estimates of future results or trends.
+These forward-looking statements generally relate to our plans and objectives for future operations and are based upon management is reasonable estimates of future results or trends.
 Although we believe that our plans and objectives reflected in or suggested by such forward-looking statements are reasonable, such plans or objectives may not be achieved.
 Actual results may differ from projected results due to unforeseen developments, including developments relating to the following:

-- o the availability and adequacy of our cash flow and financing facilities for our requirements, including payment of the Senior Secured Notes and mortgage note, - o our ability to attract and retain members, which depends on competition, market acceptance of new and existing sports and fitness clubs and services, demand for sports and fitness club services generally and competitive pricing trends in the sports and fitness market,

-- o our ability to successfully develop Clubs, - disputes or other problems arising with our development partners or landlords, - o changes in economic, competitive, demographic and other conditions in the geographic areas in which we operate, including business interruptions resulting from earthquakes or other causes, - o competition, - o changes in personnel or compensation, and - o changes in statutes and regulations or legal proceedings and rulings.
+the availability and adequacy of our cash flow and financing facilities for our requirements, including payment of the Senior Secured Notes and mortgage note, our ability to attract and retain members, which depends on competition, market acceptance of new and existing sports and fitness clubs and services, demand for sports and fitness club services generally and competitive pricing trends in the sports and fitness market, our ability to successfully develop Clubs, disputes or other problems arising with our development partners or landlords, changes in economic, competitive, demographic and other conditions in the geographic areas in which we operate, including business interruptions resulting from earthquakes or other causes, competition, changes in personnel or compensation, and changes in statutes and regulations or legal proceedings and rulings.